paulsinclair51/briteTest/docs/LiteTest_Runner_Reference.md

 ### 6.1.1. `LT_DECLARE_ORCHESTRATOR(funcname)[;]`

-A semicolon is not alllowed if the macro is followed by the definition `{...}` of the orchestrator function; otherwise, it is required and indicates this simply a decalaration and a forward-reference to tne orechestrator function.
+A semicolon is not allowed if the macro is followed by the definition `{...}` of the orchestrator function; otherwise, it is required and indicates this is simply a decalaration and a forward-reference to tne orechestrator function.